Ask - /faq/980/fee-remission-in-special-circumstances/Go back a step

 It is essential that you provide independent supporting documentation to support your application.
 It is not sufficient to provide only a personal statement or statutory declaration.

 Print and complete the Fee Remission Special Medical Circumstances form.
 You will need to fill in page one and have your medical practitioner complete pages two and three of this form.
-Your application will be deemed invalid if you do not attach this completed form as supporting documentation.

 A statement from a doctor or counsellor stating: